Royal Air Force Mountain Rescue Service: Early years

 Royal Air Force Mountain Rescue Team memorial plaque in St Clement Danes church crypt, London.

 A mountain rescue operation is known as a 'call-out'.
 Particularly noteworthy call-outs include the extended search for the remains of the crew of Avro Lancaster registration TX264 of No. 120 Squadron RAF, which crashed into Scotland's 1010 m Beinn Eighe on 14 March 1951.
 Recovering all the remains took several months, and led to public criticism of the fledgling service from mountaineering groups, which helped prod the RAF to provide specialised personnel, better training, and proper equipment.
 Less than a year later, an Aer Lingus Douglas DC-3 crashed into a mountain near Porthmadog in Snowdonia with 23 people on board, and RAFMRS personnel recovered the remains.

 Over the 1950s, the service became more professional and better coordinated with civilian authorities.
 Many noteworthy civilian volunteer mountain rescue teams in the UK began as RAFMRS 'sub-units'.
 Two air crashes high in the mountains of Turkey during the 1950s provided call-outs for the first of several overseas teams of the RAFMRS, based at RAF Nicosia in Cyprus.
 Both crashes had a sense of Cold War espionage, involving secret nuclear papers and equipment.
 To this day, the service's historians feel they lack all the details.
 Other overseas teams were based in Aden, Sharjah, Sultanate of Oman, and Hong Kong.
-The middle eastern teams were characterised as 'desert rescue', and British Army personnel were occasionally involved.
+The Middle Eastern teams were characterised as 'desert rescue', and British Army personnel were occasionally involved.

 The RAF allowed female RAFMRS team members for the first time in 1994, when the then Inspector of Land Rescue, Squadron Leader Brian Canfer, tired of having to rationalise excluding women to a UK parliamentary all-party group, agreed to a trial of female volunteers.
-Advice from the Dutch fire service at the time was that they be accepted, but on utterly equal terms regarding physical fitness and mountaineering requirements.
+Advice from the Dutch fire service at the time was that they be accepted, but on equal terms regarding physical fitness and mountaineering requirements.

 Since their formation, the teams have rescued thousands of civilian walkers and climbers, and responded to hundreds of aircraft crashes.
 Perhaps the most famous call-out of all was for the crash of Pan Am Flight 103 over Lockerbie, Scotland in 1988, also known as the Lockerbie Air Disaster.
 This terrorist incident resulted in the scattering of human remains over a wide swath of southern Scotland.
 The call-out involved four of the six teams then in existence, and "stretched the personnel involved to the limits".
 Psychological effects on RAF MR troops that took part in the call-out were described in 'Trauma' by Professor Gordon Turnbull, who was an RAF psychiatrist with personal knowledge of RAF MR.